rand256/valetudo/README.md

 * Selected zones are then shown at the map tab to see and edit what's actually going to be cleaned;
 * Renaming zones and spots, since why not?
 * Configurable virtual walls and forbidden zones, finally!
+* Scheduled zoned cleaning - when you do not need to clean the whole house.
-* Random minor changes: using different colors and icons here and there, some behavioral changes when working with maps and so on.
+* Random visual changes: using different colors and icons here and there, some behavioral changes when working with maps and so on.

 Beware, I'm not a qualified coder - that's for sure, so the code is awful in places, also I'm not familiar with github at all.
-All these things are done only for my personal use, so if someone may find them handy one day then you're welcome.
+All these things are done only for my personal use, so if someone find them handy one day then you're welcome.

 ----